singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 #### 2. Setup the Node Package manager with npm init
 To handle the various packages we're using npm.
-Open a terminal window and cd to the root of your metalsmith site (cd my-metalsmith-site) and use the `npm init` command to intialize the directory and create a package.json file with user feedback.
+Open a terminal window and cd to the root of your Metalsmith site (cd my-metalsmith-site) and use the `npm init` command to intialize the directory and create a package.json file with user feedback.
 Note that apart from the file, npm also creates a node_modules folder, to hold the various packages.
 Alternatively `npm init -f` will intialize the current directory and create a package.json file with default settings.

 The basic output will look something like this after you're done: